 Blackstone Green Energy has developed a patent-pending method for producing and distributing green hydrogen.
-Our method is based on well-known and firmly established scientific principles of zinc hydrolysis.
+Our method is based on well-established principles of zinc hydrolysis.
 The production and distribution processes are the subject of two patent-pending applications for production and distribution with the United States Patent & Trademark Office.

 As shown in the diagram at right:

 The process begins at the Blackstone zinc deposit in southwest Idaho.
 Raw ore is ground to -200 mesh and then fumed at the property.
-When water is injected into the vapors, the hydrolytic reaction creates hydrogen and zinc oxide as a byproduct of the reaction.
-Second-stage firing of the residual calcine produces commercially valuable matte bullion of the property’s other primary minerals: copper, silver, lead, and gold.
+When water is injected into the fumes, the reaction creates hydrogen and zinc oxide as a byproduct.
+Second-stage firing of the residual calcine produces commercially valuable matte bullion of the property’s other minerals: copper, silver, lead, and gold.

 After hydrolysis is complete, the zinc oxide is shipped from the Blackstone property to a solar-powered central plant for dissociation to zinc powder.